valtido/sentry-docs/src/collections/_documentation/clients/react-native/expo.md

 Sentry.config('___PUBLIC_DSN___').install();
 ```

-Note that for Expo you have to use you public DSN instead of the private one.
-This is due Expo isn’t using the native integration yet, this could change in future releases.
+Note that for Expo, you have to use you public DSN instead of the private one.
+This is due to Expo not using the native integration, yet.
+This could change in future releases.

+&nbsp;

-For uploading source maps you have to add this to your `exp.json` or `app.json`
+For uploading sourcemaps, you have to add this to your `exp.json` or `app.json`:

 ```javascript
 {